-Bolton says Trump unfit for office as book alleges sweeping misdeeds

-WASHINGTON (Reuters) - Donald Trump’s former national security adviser John Bolton said the U.S. president is unfit for office, according to interview excerpts released on Thursday after portions of the top aide’s upcoming book revealed a withering portrayal of his ex-boss.

-“I don’t think he’s fit for office,” Bolton told ABC News in an interview.
-“I don’t think he has the competence to carry out the job.”

-The longtime foreign policy hawk, who left the White House in September, accused the president of sweeping misdeeds in order to seek re-election, including explicitly seeking Chinese President Xi Jinping’s help, according to portions of his behind-the-scenes account.
+Democrats consider next steps after Bolton revelations on Trump

-Trump also expressed a willingness to halt criminal investigations to favor dictators he liked, Bolton said in excerpts published in several major newspapers on Wednesday that allege far more extensive accusations of impropriety than those that drove Trump’s impeachment.
+Bolton, who left the White House in September, also said Trump expressed a willingness to halt criminal investigations to favor dictators he liked, according to excerpts published in several major newspapers on Wednesday.

-Trump, a Repulican seeking re-election on Nov.
-3, bristled at the allegations and slammed Bolton’s character, calling his former adviser a “liar” and a “dope.”
+The allegations include far more extensive accusations of impropriety than those that drove Trump’s impeachment.

+“I don’t think he’s fit for office,” Bolton told ABC News in an interview aired on Thursday.

-The U.S. Justice Department has sued to block Bolton from publishing the book, citing risks to national security, but publisher Simon & Schuster dismissed the accusations and said the thousands of copies have already been distributed.
+The U.S. Justice Department on Tuesday sued to block Bolton from publishing the book.

-Excerpts were widely published in the Wall Street Journal, the Washington Post and the New York Times.

-In the memoir, Bolton cited multiple conversations in which Trump demonstrated “fundamentally unacceptable behavior that eroded the very legitimacy of the presidency.”
+In the memoir, Bolton cited multiple conversations in which Trump demonstrated behavior “that eroded the very legitimacy of the presidency.”

 “There really isn’t any guiding principle that I was able to discern other than what’s good for Donald Trump’s re-election,” Bolton told ABC News.